Can I Take Iron with Dairy?

 How does milk affect iron absorption?

-Despite the consensus about not mixing milk and iron, there is not much human data to support this position.
 We screened over 200 studies in Google Scholar based on the keyword search {“Iron”, “Milk” OR “Dairy”, Absorption}.
-Of the 200, we determined nine to be relevant to this analysis, based on these studies including a clinical trial measuring iron absorption with/without milk.
-The table below lists these studies and their key features.
-Of the eligible studies, 4/9 (44%) found that milk significantly affected iron absorption, while 5/9 (56%) found no statistically significant effect.
+Of the 200, we determined nine to be relevant to this analysis.
+These studies included a clinical trial measuring iron absorption with/without milk.
+Key results are listed in the table below.
+Of the relevant studies, 4/9 (44%) found that milk significantly affected iron absorption, while 5/9 (56%) found no statistically significant effect.
 Based on these reports, we conclude that the evidence does not indicate milk to be worse than other foods at inhibiting iron absorption.

 Does the type of iron affect how milk influences absorption?

-In addition to the limit of not tracking ferritin, iron absorption studies are limited due to comparing different types and doses of iron.
+Iron absorption studies are also limited due to comparing different types and doses of iron.
 For example, in our list of relevant studies, four used iron from food, one used iron from cow/human milk, and the remaining four used four different types of iron supplements.
-When digested, both the molecule bound to the iron – e.g., sulfate or glycinate – and the charge of the iron – e.g., iron(II) or iron(III) – influence how other components affect iron absorption.
+During digestion, the type of iron can influence how food or other nutrients affect iron absorption.

-In addition to the limit of not tracking ferritin, iron absorption studies are limited due to comparing different types and doses of iron.
-For example, in our list of relevant studies, four used iron from food, one used iron from cow/human milk, and the remaining four used four different types of iron supplements.
-When digested, both the molecule bound to the iron – e.g., sulfate or glycinate – and the charge of the iron – e.g., iron(II) or iron(III) – influence how other components affect iron absorption.
-At Smart Eats, we use iron(III) glycinate.
-This choice is very important when considering that milk is primarily thought to inhibit absorption due to the presence of calcium.
-The theory is that when calcium(II) and iron(II) are both present in the body, calcium(II) is more preferentially absorbed through a specific ion channel (DMT1) that targets metal(II) ions.
-In this model, iron(III) is not subject to the same competition with calcium.
+At Smart Eats, we use ferric iron(III) glycinate.
+This is very important when considering that milk is primarily thought to inhibit absorption due to the presence of calcium.
+The theory is that when divalent (+2) calcium and iron are both present in the body, calcium is more preferentially absorbed through a specific ion channel.
+In this model, trivalent (+3) ferric iron is not subject to the same competition with calcium.

 So, can I take iron with milk?